lawik/notes/Blog - Unpacking Elixir - Syntax.md

 end
 ```

 You can also do nice things using the `if` macro, the `with` statement and a bunch of other things.
-I won't attempt to cover all the synt One very nice place to use pattern matching is in function heads.
+I won't attempt to cover all the syntax.
+The `for` macro comprehension thing is wildly feature-filled.
+One very nice place to use pattern matching is in function heads.
 Elixir supports overloading of a sort.

 ```
 defmodule MyApp.MyModule do